jcwilk/howkast/README.md

 Services
 --------
-To get identify what services are supported, you can invoke the `services` class method from the `Howkast::API` class:
+To identify what services are supported, you can invoke the `services` class method from the `Howkast::API` class:

     Howkast::API.services  # => [:video, :videos, :search, :user, :playlist, :category, :categories]